About Part Hyatt Siem Reap

 Delightful breakfast buffet

-- Though they didn’t offer a sumptuous breakfast buffet, everything that was on display was made with the highest quality and a concentration on its taste.
+- Though they didn’t offer a sumptuous breakfast buffet, everything that was on display was of the highest quality with a concentration on its taste.

-- The morning ambiance at The Dining Room, where their breakfast buffet is served, is beyond peaceful!
+- The morning ambiance at The Dining Room, where they serve their breakfast buffet, is beyond peaceful!
 You can even hear birds singing from the trees!

 Enchanting afternoon tea moments